 Confused about how to teach reading or how to address reading comprehension issues in high school?
 You’re not alone!
 Here are answers you can trust from an expert in the field.
 Some of the most pressing questions secondary teachers have about addressing reading comprehension in high school — demystified.

 College professors are busy, so I was worried she might not have time to respond to the weightiness of these questions, which were posed by a group of highly motivated secondary teachers who truly want to know the answers.
-Luckily for us, she agreed to help, and her answers are worth their weight in gold.
-What follows are Dr. Haling’s responses to eight of the most frequently asked questions regarding how to teach reading in high school.
+Luckily for us, she agreed to help.
+What follows are Dr. Haling’s responses to eight of the most frequently asked questions regarding how to address reading comprehension in high school.

 An Expert’s Views on Reading Comprehension in High School

 Question: Currently, there are many different philosophies about effective reading instruction in secondary school.
 Independent reading, silent sustained reading, literature circles, student-choice reading, and instruction of whole-class novels.
 What is your advice regarding the best methods for addressing and incorporating reading at the high school level?

 Answer: Readers of all ages need the same thing: instruction that focuses on meaning making.
 Secondary teachers are in a difficult position because by the time students get to them, each student’s reader identity has likely already been set.
 If readers believed that they were not good readers in the early grades, they will believe they are bad readers when they get to high school.
 If they didn’t experience the joys of reading early on, they are likely not going to find enjoyment in reading at the high school level.

 Therefore, it is really important for secondary teachers to incorporate a variety of instructional approaches that help to counteract a negative reader identity.
 Each of the approaches you list above should be included throughout the year.
 All of the approaches should include student choice.
 We do know that students value choice in reading above all else.